 This book (as well as the larger and more poetic book Lost Words) is based on the fact that in 2007, when a new edition of the Oxford Junior Dictionary was published, around forty common words concerning nature had been dropped from the dictionary and replaced with words having to do with technology.

-Julia Rothman is known for her beautifully illustrated nature books.
+Julia Rothman is known for her beautifully illustrated books about nature.
 This handsome box set provides hours of enlightening entertainment for those curious about farm life, the natural world, and food.

 Find the Constellations by H. A. Rey

 If the author and cover of this book look familiar, it is because the author also wrote the popular Curious George books (hence the bright yellow cover).
 Find the Constellations is a fascinating and easy to understand introduction to the constellations.
 This book would make a great gift for a budding astronomer.

 Made in Heaven by Ray Comfort and Jeffrey Seto